hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

 1. Log in as whichever account you want Terraform Cloud to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.

     ~> **Important:** The account you use for connecting Terraform Cloud **must have Project Collection Administrator access** to any projects containing repositories of Terraform configurations, since creating webhooks requires these permissions.
+It is not possible to create custom access roles with lower levels of privilege, as Microsoft does not currently allow delegation of this capability.

 2. Navigate to User settings -> Security -> Personal access tokens on your Azure DevOps Server instance.
 3. Click the "New Token" button to generate a new personal access token with "Code (Read)" and "Code (Status)" scopes.
 (We recommend also granting access to "All accessible organizations.")